Swimming fins are an important part of your diving or snorkeling equipment.

 Note that if you come on a manta ray moonlight swim with us, it’s not essential to purchase your own fins as we will supply those in different sizes.

-If you’re already in Hawaii and looking to buy local, we recommend you dropping by one of the following:
+If you’re already in Hawaii and looking to buy local, we recommend you drop by one of the following: